 Physical therapy can help reduce muscle tension in your neck and shoulders.
 It may also teach you how to relax your muscles during a headache so that you don't tense up as much when one starts.

 Acupuncture involves putting very thin needles into specific points of your body.
 It's been shown to be effective at relieving some types of headaches.
 Although it does not always work for everyone, it's worth the try.

 Medical massage therapy has proven effective in treating a variety of health conditions, including those related to chronic pain conditions like fibromyalgia, low back pain, and carpal tunnel syndrome.
 It can also help reduce stress levels, improve circulation, and increase muscle flexibility throughout the body.

 Chiropractic care is a safe, drug-free, and effective way to treat headaches without medication.
 Instead, the chiropractor uses gentle manipulation of your spine to correct misalignments in the joints and bones of your back.
 This helps relieve nerve pressure and improves blood flow, reducing pain and inflammation.

 Don't Ignore Your Headache

 If you are experiencing a headache, it is best not to ignore it.
 The most important thing to do is listen to your body and pay attention to what's going on.
 The key is to diagnose the exact cause of your headache and treat it properly.

-No matter what type of headache you are experiencing, It is important to see a New York pain management specialist if your headaches are prolonged or you experience severe pain or migraines that last longer than thirty minutes.
+No matter what type of headache you are experiencing, It is important to see a Bergen County pain management specialist if your headaches are prolonged or you experience severe pain or migraines that last longer than thirty minutes.
 They are health professionals who can diagnose correctly and ensure the right treatment for your headache problems.